okcze/WUM-project-1/README.md

 # WUM-project-1
-Machine learning - classification algorithms
+The goal of the project is implementation of machine learning classification algorithm.\
+Full description later...